prs513rosewood/uvw/README.md

 UVW - Universal VTK Writer
 ==========================

 UVW is a small utility library to write VTK files from data contained in Numpy arrays.
 It handles fully-fledged `ndarrays` defined over {1, 2, 3}-d domains, with arbitrary number of components.
 There are no constraints on the particular order of components, although copy of data can be avoided if the array is Fortran contiguous, as VTK files are written in Fortran order.
-Future developments will include multi-process write support.
+UVW supports multi-process writing of VTK files, so that it can be used in an MPI environment.

 ## Getting Started